mtress/mtress/CONTRIBUTING.md

 ## Providing feeback

 Feedback helps us to keep MTRESS working well and to improve it.
-If you think you found a bug, had an idea about how MTRESS could be improve, consider raising an issue on [our gitlab page](https://gitlab.dlr.de/mtress-ecosystem/mtress/-/issues).
+If you think you found a bug, had an idea about how MTRESS could be improved, consider raising an issue on [our gitlab page](https://gitlab.dlr.de/mtress-ecosystem/mtress/-/issues).

 We prepared issue templates to prevent contributors from raising the same issue